LouisDeconinck/findajourney/src/content/blog/belgium/kortrijk-water.md

 ---
 title: "Kortrijk Unseen: Discover the City's Charm from the Water"
 pubDate: 2024-08-16
-description: Discover Kortrijk from a new perspective with De Keper's boat rentals, offering flexible, self-guided tours that showcase the city's beauty and history from the water.
+description: Explore Kortrijk from exciting new perspectives with Tankkd Rafting's thrilling adventures and De Keper's relaxing boat rentals, offering unique ways to experience the city's beauty and history from the water.
 author:
   name: Maryse
   image: /images/maryse-lejoly.jpg